rzuccolo/rz-classical-vehicle-detection/writeup_classical-vehicle-detection.md

 Code lines (204-253) in `vehicle_detection_helpers.py`.

-At this point the pipeline is getting multiple overlap windows on identified vehicles, and also showing false positives.
+At this point, the pipeline is getting multiple overlap windows on identified vehicles, and also showing false positives.
 False positives that are now properly filtered out could lead the driver-less system to take actions when it is not necessary and potentially cause an accident.
-So the task now is to bound the multiple detection on same object, and get rid of false positives by using a heat-map technique.
+So the task now is to bound the multiple detections on the same object, and get rid of false positives by using a heat-map technique.

 To make a heat-map, we simply add "heat" (+=1) for all pixels within windows where a positive detection is reported by the classifier.